graycoreio/daffodil/libs/cart/guides/extension.md

 ### Magento

-Provide the `DaffMagentoExtraCartFragments` to query additional fields on a Magento cart query.
+Provide the `DAFF_CART_MAGENTO_EXTRA_CART_FRAGMENTS` to query additional fields on a Magento cart query.
 This applies to all of the driver calls that return a `DaffCart`, which is most of them.

 The additional fields are present on the untyped `extra_attributes` field.